Find out what some of our graduates are doing today in pursuing their successful careers.

-Depending on the size of the diesel vehicle, either hydraulic brakes or air brakes are used.
-Air brakes are typically used when there is a large amount of weight or goods being transported, since hydraulic fluid has the potential to develop leaks.
+Depending on the truck’s classification, either hydraulic brakes or air brakes are used.
+Air brakes are typically used when there is a large amount of weight or goods being transported since hydraulic fluid has the potential to develop leaks.

 Hydraulic brakes operate in the same manner as standard automotive brakes and are used as the main braking system on almost all passenger vehicles.
 Hydraulic brakes use fluid to transmit force when the brakes are applied.